artefactory-skaff/skaff-rag-accelerator/docs/index.md

 ## Features

 - A configurable RAG setup based around Langchain ([Check out the configuration cookbook here](cookbook/cookbook.md))
-- `RAG` and `RagConfig` python classes to help you set things up
+- `RAG` and `RagConfig` python classes that manage components (vector store, llm, retreiver, ...)
 - A REST API based on Langserve + FastAPI to provide easy access to the RAG as a web backend
+- Optional API plugins for secure user authentication, session management, ...
+- `Chain links` primitive that facilitates chain building and allows documentation generation
 - A demo Streamlit to serve as a basic working frontend
+- `Dockerfiles` and `docker-compose` to make deployments easier and more flexible
 - A document loader for the RAG
-- Optional plugins for secure user authentication and session management

 ## Quickstart